chanzuckerberg/edu-design-system/README.md

 5. Run `yarn publish-releases` to publish the packages to the NPM registry.
 6. Push commits and tags to the git remote with `git push origin --tags && git push origin main`

+**Before the first time you publish**, make sure to:
+- set up Two Factor Authentication for your npm account
+- run `npm login` in your terminal to generate an access token for publishing

 ## Project Status

 This project is under **active development**.
 If you would like to contribute, check out the [contribution guidelines](https://github.com/chanzuckerberg/edu-design-system/blob/main/CONTRIBUTING.md) or [open an issue](https://github.com/chanzuckerberg/edu-design-system/issues).